Verbier ISIA Training

 Instructing – Christmas Holiday & New Years

-Mesocycle 2 – Development Phase
+Mesocycle 2

 Key Focus: Terrain Change, Performance Outputs, Racing Skills, Mountain Skills

 The second training phase is the largest and allows focused and structured practice time to reinforce the new movement patterns.
-The purpose is to minimise ineffective movements and maximum movement efficiency (making sure the movements above your feet are connected to the skis and result in quality performance outcomes).
+The purpose is to minimise ineffective movements and maximum movement efficiency (ensuring the movements above your feet are connected to the skis and result in quality performance outcomes).
 Gradually, you will begin to ski exam criteria turns (shorts, longs, bumps) on the appropriate Level 3 terrain.

 Scheduled into this training phase is time in gates/stubbies.
 Each course set is designed with specific performance outcomes in mind, and this will be significantly influenced by the areas of development needed in the group.
 A Giant Slalom or Slalom course has set perimeters and tempo that promote effective movements and develop foot placement, rate of movement, and agility. – this has proven to be an invaluable experience.